reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Clone the repository

 This section shows you how to clone the tutorial repository.
-Be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/) before proceeding.

 1. Clone the [wisdom-for-sale](https://github.com/hagenhaus/wisdom-for-sale) repository: